whyh/DatastoreODM/README.md

 `IntegerField`  `FloatField`  `BooleanField`  `StringField`  `DatatimeField`
 `ListField`  `DictField`
 `EmbeddedField`
-Custom itterable fields can be created by inheriting `ComplexBaseField`, and non itterable by inheriting `BaseField`
+Custom iterable fields can be created by inheriting `ComplexBaseField`, and non-iterable by inheriting `BaseField`

 ## Field arguments